 3. Check Personal Products for Microbeads

 Have you checked your toothpaste and face wash for plastic?
-Certain exfoliants and “deep-cleaning” toothpastes actually contain tiny plastic microbeads.
+Certain exfoliants and “deep-cleaning” toothpaste actually contain tiny plastic microbeads.
 These small beads easily travel through water filtration systems and end up in lakes, streams, and the ocean.
 One single tube of face wash can contain around 300,000 of these plastic beads.

 Studies have found thousands of plastic beads in the stomachs of fish and other aquatic animals.
 These plastics leach toxins and can cause digestive issues in animals.
-Not to mention, these plastics can travel up the food chain and research shows that the fish many people eat actually contain plastic.
+Not to mention, these plastics can travel up the food chain, and research shows that the fish many people eat actually contain plastic.

 Be sure to check your personal care products for microbeads.
 You can even download this handy app to find out if the products you use contain these sneaky beads.

 While you may know that synthetic clothing and materials aren’t made of natural fibers, did you know they are actually derived from plastic?
 When it comes to clothes, every year, 100 billion new clothing items are produced, 60% of all clothing is made from plastic which either goes right to the landfill or is burned in incinerators, and over 2.2 million tons of microfiber pollution from synthetic clothing enters our oceans!
 Rayon, polyester, and nylon fabrics are made of thousands of tiny plastic microfibers.
 Although these garments are versatile and easy to clean, they leach plastic fibers every time they go through the washing machine.
 Nearly 1,900 microfibers are released from a single synthetic garment every single time you wash it!